 Official Policy Budget Car Rental Costa Rica FAQs – “Budget Car Rental accepts cards without [raised] relief? – No. Without exception and the numbers have to be raised on the front of the credit card”

 It’s not just Budget.
-We’ve had to get managers involved at several agencies to rent vehicles without providing a bumpy number credit card.
-We have yet to have a pre-paid reservation denied, so be persistent and you should prevail.
+We’ve had to get managers involved at several agencies because we don’t have a bumpy number credit card.
+We have yet to have a pre-paid reservation flat out denied, so be persistent and you should prevail.
 Hopefully within the next few years the car rental companies will all modernize…

 Cars rented “from the airport” are subject to an additional tax of 13% (SJO San José) or 14% (LIR Liberia Guanacaste) on the total cost of the rental.

 There are no rental cars available on SJO or LIR property, but if an agency picks you up at the airport and takes you to their lot they typically charge the tax.
 To avoid the hassle and cost we usually take a taxi to a hotel and have the rental car delivered the next day (many agencies provide free delivery for nearby hotels and it saves us the tax plus a day of rental charge).